Mouuaadd/CAPTCHA-Breaker/README.md

     - height: float
     - width: float

-## Homework
+## Methods

-The homework assignment consists of three steps:
+The goal of the homework is to implement various detector algorithms using the base detector provided in `base_detector.py`.

+CAPTCHA solving is done with one of these methods:

 1. Edge Detection
 2. Template Matching
-3. Color Based Approach
+3. Color Segmentation

-The goal of the homework is to implement various detector algorithms using the base detector provided in `base_detector.py`.

-You can see one implementation in the file `edge_detector.py`.
+4. Bag of SIFTs descriptors
+5. Hough Transform
+6. Harris corner detector

+To run this project, open the `run.ipynb`, uncomment the initialization of the detector you want to use, then run the cell.